 There’s an incomparable freeness in getting outside and experiencing real, tangible life.
 The kind where every sense is engaged, arousing you into a state of aliveness.
 This is what we live for.
 This is the passion we strive to pass on and share with others.

 Some of my most treasured feelings are the ones I return to over and over again, never experiencing them twice in the same way.

 The deafening silence just before sunrise as I prepare for pursuit, filled with determination and knowingness of impending victory.
 Anticipation during the journey, running the scenarios of possibility through my mind.
 Will this be the day I go on to tell stories about?

-My heart pounding fast and strong against my rib cage the moment the action turns on.
-Eyes wide, mouth open, going through the motions that have been ingrained into my nervous system.
+My heart pounding into my mind the moment the action turns on.
+Eyes wide, palms wet, body temperature rising, going through the motions that have been ingrained into my nervous system.
 The excitement when my hard work and practice produces victory.
 Or the disappointment of defeat.
 There are two types of defeat… the kind that generates a firestorm of curse words.
 Or the kind that leaves you speechless.
-I’ll let you decide which one is worse.
+I’ll let you decide which is worse.

-That euphoric moment, coming onto plane, the wind drowning out every sound around me except the roaring motors.
+That euphoric moment when the boat planes out, wind drowning out every sound except the roaring motors.
 I scan the horizon, envisioning in my mind how this perfect day will go.
-Inhaling the intoxicating ocean air, I close my eyes and a smile spreads across my face.
-In my mind, I say a prayer, overwhelmed by feelings of gratitude and because I know… this must be what Heaven feels like.
+Breathing the salty air, I close my eyes and smile.
+I say a prayer, overwhelmed by feelings of gratitude and because I know… this must be what Heaven feels like.